evergreen-ci/evergreen/docs/Project-Configuration/Project-Commands.md

     generate more than 100 variants or more than 1000 tasks.
 -   Because generate.tasks retries on errors that aren't known to us, it may appear that your generate.tasks is hanging until timeout.
-    There may be details of this in the task logs; please ask in
-    #evergreen-users if you aren't sure what to do with a hanging
+    There may be details of this in the task logs; please ask if you aren't sure what to do with a hanging generate.tasks.
-    generate.tasks.

 ``` yaml
 - command: generate.tasks